 Are Uber & Lyft Cheaper Than a Las Vegas Taxi?

-Generally, both Uber and Lyft are less expensive than taking a taxi in Las Vegas when using one of their economy services.
+Generally, both Uber and Lyft are less expensive than the taxi price in Las Vegas when using one of their economy services.
 For instance, if you want to get from the airport to the Strip, you will pay about 10% less than a taxi using an Uber or Lyft.

 However, if you want to take advantage of Uber or Lyft’s luxury ride service, you can expect to pay a lot more than a taxi.